Driving in Italy? 7 Things to Know Before Renting a Car

 With a rental car, you can dive deep into Italian culture, access off-beat vineyards, hiking trails, beaches, and hot springs, and visit lesser-known towns that arenโ€™t connected by public transportation.
 In epic road-tripping regions like Puglia, Tuscany, Umbria, and the Dolomites, youโ€™ll be so happy you decided to rent a car.

-Maddy posing by her rental car in an olive grove in Puglia
+Maddy posing by her rental car in an olive grove in Puglia on a sunny day

 Yet, driving in Italy isn’t always all rolling hills, olive groves, and sunflower fields… It can also be stressful and confusing – and, not to mention, the source of plenty of expensive tickets if you’re not careful!